ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 -------------
 Enable Battery monitor with these settings :

-BAT_MONITOR=4
+BATT_MONITOR=4

 Then reboot.

-BAT_VOLT_PIN 12
+BATT_VOLT_PIN 12

-BAT_CURR_PIN 11
+BATT_CURR_PIN 11

-BAT_VOLT_MULT 11.0
+BATT_VOLT_MULT 11.0

-BAT_AMP_PERVOLT 38.0 (note, this value may vary from 18 to 38, depending on specific board manufacturer...will need to be calibrated to match actual current)
+BATT_AMP_PERVOLT 38.0 (note, this value may vary from 18 to 38, depending on specific board manufacturer...will need to be calibrated to match actual current)

 How to trigger a camera with relay pin